ihsotas0/Interfaced/worldbuilding/pickerism.md

 ### Rate of Change of the Absolute Picker Time and Death Rate

-The next task is to calculate $A'(t)$, as this is why Super-Choosers exist.
+The next task is to calculate $A'(t)$, as this is why (Super-)Choosers exist.
 The equation for the change in Picker time is simply (ignoring the Harolds),

 $$ A(t) = \gamma D'(t)^{-1} $$

 $$ A'(t) = -\gamma D'(t)^{-2}\,D''(t) $$

-Since Super-Choosers, by creating Survivors, influence the death rate, we should also calculate $D''(t)$ by rearranging the equation for $A(t)$,
+Since Changers, in order to "reduce" the Picker time, influence the death rate, we should also calculate $D''(t)$ by rearranging the equation for $A(t)$,

 $$ A(t) = \gamma D'(t)^{-1} $$